mbcooper/ProtractorExample/readMe.md

     expect(patternMessage).toContain('Numbers');
   });
 ```

 ####Do a Search and Get Answers.
 Check Number of Responses and Expected Answer
 Now for the grand test.
 We'll enter a search term ("food"), click on Search and look for answers.
 We'll check to make sure there are 3 rows, and that the word "Cocoa" is in the answer.
+Remember, many of the responses are promises.

 ```JavaScript
   it('should search for food and find length and keyword', function() {
       homePage.enterSearch('food');